QbitNetwork/Qbit/README.md

 ### A note for contributing developers

-Hello friends and coders thank you for helping us with this project This payment vehicle uses code from other communities who contributed their time and code which helped us and others to get started.
+Hello friends and coders thank you for helping us with this project This Crypto Currency payment vehicle uses code from other communities who contributed their time and code which helped us and others to get started.
 We try to make sure we get the proper license header in every file we modify.
 By the terms of this project's license, any open source project may use our software, but the licenses may only be appended to, not altered.

 #### Qbit Private Global Crypto Payment Network is a fast, and easy way to send money to friends, family and merchants anywhere in the world.